fl4p/Fugu2/README.md

 # Mosfet Selection

-Use [fetlib](https://github.com/fl4p/fetlib) for an extensive parametric search and ranking by power loss estimation.
+In a nutshell, the LS switch should have low Rds_on, low Qrr, low Qgd (low self turn-on).
+The HS switch should have low Qsw.
 See [Toshibas Product Guide on pg.
 16](https://www.mouser.com/datasheet/2/408/toshiba%20america%20electronic%20components,%20inc._bce008-1209380.pdf#page=16).

+Use [fetlib](https://github.com/fl4p/fetlib) for an extensive parametric search and ranking by power loss estimation.

 ## High Side Mosfet (HS, cntrl)